drand/website/docs/blog/2022-02-21-multi-frequency-support-and-timelock-encryption-capabilities.md

 In summary, the new features include:

 - **Unchained Randomness**: Each randomness beacon in drand has so far been linked to the previous one, forming a chain of beacons.
 With this update, each beacon is now independent of (all) the previous one(s).
-- **Multi-protocol Support**: Drand is now able to support multiple protocols running on the same physical node and the same binary.
+- **Multi-protocol Support**: drand is now able to support multiple protocols running on the same physical node and the same binary.
 In other words, a node can now participate in multiple drand networks, each of which having different characteristics.
 These characteristics can be different frequency of emitting randomness, different thresholds, different participants or having randomness in chained or unchained mode.

 We have compiled a comprehensive list of 26 Q&A in this [FAQ document](https://docs.google.com/document/d/16QJG3Z-Kr0mN6snQz8cm0NnMXpYBpelKyvCf2oo1Zgc/edit?usp=sharing).
 Below we provide a base summary of the new features and we encourage you to refer to the document for further details.